danielegrattarola/danielegrattarola.github.io/_posts/2019-07-25-mincut-pooling.md

 ![Horse segmentation with minCUT pooling](/images/2019-07-25/horses.png)

 Finally, we also checked the clustering abilities of minCUT pooling on the popular citations datasets: Cora, Citeseer, and Pubmed.
-As mentioned before, we used the Normalized Mutual Information (NMI) score to test whether the layer was clustering together nodes of the same class.
-Note that the layer did not have access to the labels during training (meaning that we didn't need to decide how to split the data into train and test sets, which is a known issue in the GNN community).
+As mentioned before, we used the NMI score to see whether the layer was clustering together nodes of the same class.
+Note that the layer did not have access to the labels during training.

-You can check [the paper](https://arxiv.org/abs/1907.00481) to see how minCUT fared in comparison to other methods, but in short: it did well, sometimes by a full order of magnitude better than previous methods.
+You can check [the paper](https://arxiv.org/abs/1907.00481) to see how minCUT fared in comparison to other methods, but in short: it did well, sometimes by a full order of magnitude better than other methods.

 ### Autoencoder
-Another interesting unsupervised test that we came up with was to check how much information is preserved in the coarsened graph after pooling.
+Another interesting unsupervised test that we did was to check how much information is preserved in the coarsened graph after pooling.
 To do this, we built a simple graph autoencoder with the structure pictured below:

 ![unsupervised reconstruction with AE](/images/2019-07-25/ae.png)